How to use Alaska Airlines miles: Everything you need to know

-Alaska miles can be a good deal for domestic travel within the US or even to Hawaii, but you’ll get the most bang for your buck flying on international partners like Cathay Pacific or Japan Airlines – and taking advantage of a free stopover en route to your final destination.
+The West Coast-based carrier isn’t yet a member of any airline alliance (though they intend to join Oneworld in 2021), but don’t let that fool you.
+Through individual partnerships, the Alaska Airlines Mileage Plan loyalty program is more useful than most airlines.
+Alaska miles can be a good deal for domestic travel within the U.S. or even to Hawaii — but you’ll get the most bang for your rewards by flying on international partners like Cathay Pacific or Japan Airlines – and taking advantage of a free stopover en route to your final destination.

 We’ll show you how to use Alaska Airlines miles for nearly free flights and travel all over the world.

-Keep in mind Alaska uses a different award chart for each of its partner airlines.
-This means that even on the same route (like the US to Hong Kong) prices can vary by three-fold or more depending on the airline.
+Keep in mind that Alaska uses a different award chart for each of its partner airlines.
+This means that even on the same route (like the U.S. to Hong Kong) prices can vary by three-fold or more depending on the airline.

 If you’re short on Alaska Airlines miles, you can earn them directly from these cards:

-- Alaska Airlines Visa Signature® credit card – 40,000 Alaska Airlines miles after you spend $2,000 on purchases within the first 90 days of account opening
+- Alaska Airlines Visa Signature® credit card – For a limited time, earn a $100 statement credit, 40,000 Alaska Airlines miles, plus Companion Fare™ from $121 ($99 fare, plus taxes and fees from $22) after making $2,000 in purchases within the first 90 days of opening account

-- Alaska Airlines Visa® Business credit card – 40,000 Alaska Airlines miles after you spend $2,000 on purchases within the first 90 days of account opening
+- Alaska Airlines Visa® Business credit card – 40,000 Alaska Airlines miles plus Alaska’s Famous Companion Fare from $121 ($99 fare plus taxes and fees from just $22) with this offer.
+To qualify, make purchases of $2,000 or more within the first 90 days of opening your account

 Check out our post on how to earn Alaska Airlines miles for more options to boost your account balance.